anshudeewan/anshudeewan.github.io/_pages/research.md

 RNA sequencing analysis
 ------
 Metabolic engineering in yeasts has traditionally been focused on model organisms such as baker's yeast.
 Our work focuses on studying non-model organisms that offer unique advantages for producing valuable compounds.
 I have used RNA sequencing analysis as a tool to explore the metabolism of various oil-producing yeasts like _Rhodosporidium toruloides_, _Lipomyces starkeyi_, and methane-consuming bacteria like _Methylococcus capsulatus_.
-These analyses have led us to identify new opportunities for genetic engineering of these microbes.
+These analyses have build on our understanding of these microbes by advancing our knowledge of gene functions and led us to identify new opportunities for genetic engineering.

 Genome sequencing and mutation analysis
 ------